ASSERT-KTH/SmartShield/README.md

     -s SOURCE, --source Source for solidity file or bytecode file (HEX)
     -m MAIN, --main MAIN
-                        Main contract to be analysed
+                        Main contract to be analyzed
     -t TIMEOUT, --timeout TIMEOUT
                         Timeout for analyzing and patching in seconds (default to 60 seconds)